When My World Was Young 1945-56 The Yellow Brick Road 1956-60 What a Wonderful Town 1960-61

 disco album of the late 70's, "Slide Easy In."
 The hairy, muscular arm and

 big fist belong to Bruno, an extremely popular Colt model of the era.

 Nathan later appeared uptown again as a bartender at Boot Hill.
-He was a simple, uncomplicated guy that everyone had always liked, contrary to Nefty.
-Guys were happy to see him back in the neighborhood, and - as far as I know - no one ever pumped him for more info on the events that night.
+He was a simple, uncomplicated guy who everyone had always liked, contrary to Nefty.
+Guys were happy to see him back in the neighborhood, and as far as I know no one ever pumped him for more info on the events of that night.

 THE WINDS OF CHANGE START SHIFTING TO THE RIGHT

 Living in Manhattan I found that now I rarely thought about anti-gay sentiment, much less worried about it.
 Certainly in my part of the Upper West Side I felt totally accepted and at ease wherever I went.
 Although my new landlady was a smirking, patronizing overt homophobe, she was an even worse asshole if possible about blacks, Jews, etc. etc. And she was an exception in my experience.